SkeldJS/Hindenburg/pages/Plugins/api/server-broadcast.md

 > Because of technical limitations, you can only send messages on the left if there is more than one player in the room.

 ## Recipients
-You don't have to use {@page Player Perspectives} to only show chat commands for certain players from the server, just pass an array of recipients in the `targets: []` array in your `sendChat` options, for example:
+You don't have to use {@page ../advanced/player-perspectives.md} to only show chat commands for certain players from the server, just pass an array of recipients in the `targets: []` array in your `sendChat` options, for example:
 ```ts
 room.sendChat("experiencing life through he postmodern lens", {
     targets: [ room.host ]